ACCESS-Community-Hub/PyEarthTools/docs/maintainer.md

 3. “name”.
 Format: surname, given name(s).
 ```

+## Citation CFF

+This needs to be updated after each release.
+This is almost as simple as downloading the new CFF file from Zenodo, but not quite!

+Remove the following fields:
+- Repository code (with a URL)
+- Indicators with swh entry (x 1 or 2)

+Add:
+- URL: with the full DOI path
+- Publisher: Zenodo

 ## This section gives guidance for maintaining compatibility with old versions of Python and packages

 tldr; about 3 years old is OK, longer if painless